Acrylamide and Cancer Risk

 Does acrylamide increase the risk of cancer?

-Researchers use 2 main types of studies to try to determine if a substance causes cancer.
-(A substance that causes cancer or helps cancer grow is called a carcinogen.)
+Researchers use 2 main types of studies to try to figure out if a substance causes cancer.

-In studies done in the lab, animals are exposed to a substance (often in very large doses) to see if it causes tumors or other health problems.
-Researchers may also expose normal cells in a lab dish to the substance to see if it causes the types of changes that are seen in cancer cells.
-But it’s not always clear if the results from these types of studies will apply to humans.
+- Lab studies: In these studies, animals are exposed to a substance (often in very large doses) to see if it causes tumors or other health problems.
+Researchers might also expose normal cells in a lab dish to the substance to see if it causes the types of changes that are seen in cancer cells.
+It’s not always clear if the results from these types of studies will apply to humans, but lab studies are a good way to find out if a substance might possibly cause cancer.

-Another type of study looks at cancer rates in different groups of people.
-Such a study might compare the cancer rate in a group exposed to a substance versus either the cancer rate in a group not exposed to it, or the cancer rate in the general population.
-But studies in people can sometimes be hard to interpret, because there may be other factors affecting the results that are hard to account for.
+- Studies in people: This type of study looks at cancer rates in different groups of people.
+It might compare the cancer rate in a group exposed to a substance to the cancer rate in a group not exposed to it, or compare it to the cancer rate in the general population.
+But sometimes it can be hard to know what the results of these studies mean, because many other factors might affect the results.

-In most cases neither type of study provides enough evidence on its own, so researchers usually look at both lab-based and human studies if they are available.
+In most cases neither type of study provides enough evidence on its own, so researchers usually look at both lab-based and human studies when trying to figure out if something causes cancer.

-Based on the studies done so far, it is not yet clear if acrylamide affects cancer risk in people.
+Based on the studies done so far, it’s not yet clear if acrylamide affects cancer risk in people.

 Acrylamide has been found to increase the risk of several types of cancer when given to lab animals (rats and mice) in their drinking water.
 The doses of acrylamide given in these studies have been as much as 1,000 to 10,000 times higher than the levels people might be exposed to in foods.
-It is hard to know if these results would apply to people as well, but it is wise to minimize human exposure to substances that cause cancer in animals.
+It’s not clear if these results would apply to people as well, but in general it makes sense to limit human exposure to substances that cause cancer in animals.

 Studies in people